aforren1/online-exps/notes.md

  - PsychoJS tries to block GPU immediately after calling pixi render() https://github.com/psychopy/psychojs/issues/19
  - does powerPreference *do* anything other than switch to dGPU if available??
  - Someone checking timing in phaser: https://phaser.discourse.group/t/question-about-timing-in-phaser/5443/4
+ - Netlify for static sites (so we can call lambdas) (github pages could *maybe* work, but with more hawing)
+ - Lightsail for server'd sites (so we can use socket.io, etc.)

 # Linkz
 https://sites.williams.edu/nk2/files/2018/10/VCK.pdf <-- this is gold, apparently (addresses most things I care about)